 Commenting on recent developments, NH Lottery executive Charlie McIntyre said that the Lottery had been looking for new ways to engage players and attract new audiences. eNASCAR, McIntyre said, represented a significant opportunity for the lottery to expand the number of markets, particularly at a time when most sports around the world have been suspended.

 “This new sporting event offers an exciting new opportunity for our players to experience the thrill of winning.”

 Nevada Gives Greenlight to ESL One Rio Major Betting

-The board approved three specific wagers, including head to head, match winner and overall winner.
-The NGCB has expressed concern that due to the different risk profile of esports market, Nevada would need to supervise esports.
+The board approved three specific wagers, including head to head, match winner, and overall winner.
+The NGCB has expressed concern that due to the different risk profile of the esports market, Nevada would need to supervise esports.

 At the same time, the Control Board reminded bettors and businesses that in-play betting markets are prohibited under the current temporary waiver.
 Michael Lawton, an analyst with the Nevada Gaming Control Board, recently said in an interview with The Wrap that more businesses have sought to include esports betting:

 The approval of more esports betting in the past month is purely operator driven and more requests have been made recently amid suspension of traditional sports events.Michael Lawton, NGCB senior analyst